Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: The Dirichlet problem in the case

-Then, we can use the a priori estimates in Appendix 5.2 to conclude that evolution equation \eqref{PMA} is uniformly parabolic on any finite time interval.
+Then, we can use Lemma \ref{A-gra} and Lemma \ref{D2-i} in Appendix to conclude that the evolution equation \eqref{PMA} is uniformly parabolic on any finite time interval.
 Thus, the result of \cite{KS.IANSSM.44-1980.161} and the standard parabolic theory show that the solution of \eqref{PMA} exists for all time.
-By these estimates again, a subsequence of $h_t$ converges to a function $h_{\sigma}$ satisfies $c\leq\mathcal{I}_{\varepsilon}(h_{\sigma})\leq c+\sigma$.
-Letting $\sigma\rightarrow 0$, $h_\sigma$ converges to a function $h$ satisfies $\mathcal{I}_{\varepsilon}(h)=c$. \end{proof}
+By these estimates again, a subsequence of $h(\cdot, t)$ converges to a function $h_{\sigma}$ satisfies $c\leq\mathcal{I}_{\varepsilon}(h_{\sigma})\leq c+\sigma$.
+Let $\sigma\rightarrow 0$, $h_\sigma$ converges to a function $h$ that satisfies $\mathcal{I}_{\varepsilon}(h)=c$. \end{proof}